Franco-Ottoman alliance: Italian War of 1536–1538

-Franco-Ottoman military collaboration took place during the Italian War of 1536–1538 following the 1536 Treaty negotiated by Jean de La Forêt.
+There was Franco-Ottoman military collaboration during the Italian War of 1536–1538 following the 1536 Treaty negotiated by Jean de La Forêt.

 Campaign of 1536

 The Harbour of Marseille by Ottoman Admiral Piri Reis 1526.

 Francis I invaded Savoy in 1536, starting the war.
 A Franco-Turkish fleet was stationed in Marseille by the end of 1536, threatening Genoa.
 While Francis I was attacking Milan and Genoa in April 1536, Barbarossa was raiding the Habsburg possessions in the Mediterranean.

-In 1536 the French Admiral Baron de Saint-Blancard combined his twelve French galleys with a small Ottoman fleet belonging to Barbarossa in Algiers (an Ottoman galley and 6 galiotes), to attack the island of Ibiza in the Balearic Islands.
-After failing to capture the tower of Salé, the fleet raided the Spanish coast from Tortosa to Collioure, finally wintering in Marseille with 30 galleys from 15 October 1536 (the first time a Turkish fleet laid up for the winter in Marseilles).
+In 1536 the French Admiral Baron de Saint-Blancard combined his twelve French galleys with a small Ottoman fleet (a galley and 6 galiotes) belonging to Barbarossa in Algiers, to attack the island of Ibiza in the Balearic Islands.
+After failing to capture the tower of Salé, the fleet raided the Spanish coast from Tortosa to Collioure, finally wintering in Marseille with 30 galleys from 15 October 1536, the first time a Turkish fleet had laid up for the winter in Marseille.